alexandraholcombe/cr-intro-week2/README.md

 This web page is designed to help the user choose an Epicodus track by narrowing down results based on survey responses.

+Page may be viewed on GH Pages [here](https://alexandraholcombe.github.io/cr-intro-week2/).

 ## Setup/Installation Requirements

 * Clone to local machine